Love-and-Tolerance/Love-and-Tolerance/README.md

 - Copy/paste the downloaded zip file into your resource pack folder.
 - Go back into Minecraft, click out of then back into the resource pack selection setting (to refresh it).
 - Click the arrow to move Love and Tolerance to the active side.

-## Features

-This resource pack is:

-- Brightly coloured, rainbow hued
-- Filled with pony pictures as paintings
-- The best way to explore Equestria.
-- Compatible with Optifine and CTM textures
-- Used on the famous Brohoof Minecraft server

 ## Links